Thampakon/CTF/READMEENG.md

 #### [Thai](https://github.com/Thampakon/CTF/edit/main/README.md)
-## Important ❗❗📣📣
-**I'm looking for someone to help me with this project because I believe that if I do it alone, it may not even be done in 1 year.

 ### Notes
 **I will compile various tests of each website for training for CTF competitions from most websites, some of which I may not do myself because I don't have time to do them on all websites.
 But there will be all the answers for beginners, but it may take a long time for this project to be completed.**